szlghl1/Computer_Graphic_Asteroids/README.md

 Please place executing file and folder "Shaders" in the same directory.

 Press Enter to pause or start.
 Press + to add asteroid.
+When ships are out, you can press Enter to reset the game;

 To do list:

-Level reset - when out of ships, stop game and offer reset key.
-When out of asteroids, go to next level (4 asteroids, 6, 8, 10, etc.)
-Scoreboard
-show remaining ships
-show score in TEXT
+TEXT: scoreboard, remaining ships, game status (pause, game over)

 Sound